MediaComem/docker-openssh-server/README.md

 If you extend this project's `Dockerfile`, you may put a pre-configured version of this file at the correct path.
 However, note that it will be modified to fit the configuration applied through environment variables.

+### Customizing the Message Of The Day (MOTD)

+To quickly customize the MOTD shown to the user on connection, you may set the `$MOTD` environment variable.
+Two new lines will be added to the value for formatting.

+If you extend this project's `Dockerfile`, you may also override the `/etc/motd` file.
+In that case, no new lines will be added.
+You should add them to the file yourself.

+You may also mount a custom version of the file using the `--volume` command-line option or the `volumes` Docker Compose option without having to create a custom `Dockerfile`.